Reformatory district

 Why I love the Reformatory Lands

-by Gail Bartlett, almost 2 years ago
+by Gail Bartlett, over 2 years ago

 I really fell in love with these lands during the pandemic, when we were looking for spaces to walk.
 The Reformatory Lands are an incredible city asset - so much space to walk and enjoy nature - all within city limits AND on a bus route.
 As you walk you can enjoy bird watching, and looking for wildflowers.
 It's a varied topography but easily accessible for all.
 The potential of this property to add to the health and vitality of Guelph can not be overstated.
 I can see the potential for community spaces like gardens, workshops, hiking, and many more...
 Continue reading